kubernetes-sigs/reference-docs/gen-resourcesdocs/README.md

 ## Outline

+The documentation is split into *parts*.
+Each part can contain any number of *chapters*.
+A chapter describes:

-The documentation is splitted in several *parts*, and each part contains several *chapters*, each chapter describing a main Kubernetes resource and its associated resources and definitions, followed by the *Operations* operating on the resources documented in the chapter.
+- a main Kubernetes resource,
+- any resources and definitions associated with the main resource,
+- any *Operations* operating on the resources documented in the chapter.

 The parts and chapters are defined in the `config/<version>/toc.yaml` file.